hallzy/pickapart-google-script/README.md

 script only to figure out what cars are new or have been removed since the last execution of the script.

+#### Column D

+This column is currently only used for cell `D1` to hold the current commit hash of the program.
+This is used by the script to figure out if an update has been made to the script since the last time it was executed.

 ### Continuing with Instructions

 Now open the script from the first step.
 There is a line at the top of the file